Grains de café Arabica de spécialité triés à la main

 Typical flavor profile

-Arabica is known for its complex and refined flavor profile.
-Unlike other species, Arabica offers a smoother, more nuanced flavor palette with low acidity.
-Typical aromas include floral, fruity, berry, stone fruit, and sometimes even hints of honey and chocolate.
-This diversity of flavors makes Arabica coffee beans a favorite choice for connoisseurs and baristas looking to create unique taste experiences.
+Arabica is renowned for its complex and refined flavor profile.
+Unlike other species, Arabica offers a sweeter and more nuanced flavor palette, with low acidity.
+Typical aromas include floral, fruity, berry, stone fruit notes, and sometimes even hints of honey and chocolate.
+This diversity of flavors makes Arabica coffee beans a preferred choice for connoisseurs and baristas looking to create unique taste experiences.

 Comparison with other species

-Compared to Robusta (Coffea canephora), Arabica is milder and less bitter.
-Robusta has a stronger, earthier, and harsher taste, with a higher caffeine content, which may make it less enjoyable for some coffee lovers.
+Compared to Robusta (Coffea canephora), Arabica is softer and less bitter.
+Robusta has a stronger, earthier, and harsher taste, with a higher caffeine content, which can make it less pleasant for some coffee lovers.
 Robusta is often used in blends to add body and crema, especially in Italian espressos.
-However, for those looking for a subtle and complex tasting experience, Arabica coffee remains unmatched.
+However, for those seeking a subtle and complex tasting experience, Arabica coffee remains unrivaled.

-The distinctive nuances of Arabica coffee are also influenced by terroir – the climate, soil, and farming practices of each growing region.
-This variability allows coffee lovers to experience an impressive range of flavors and aromas, with each region bringing its own unique twist to the taste profile.
+The distinctive nuances of Arabica coffee are also influenced by the terroir, climate, soil, and agricultural practices of each producing region.
+This variability allows coffee lovers to discover an impressive range of flavors and aromas, with each region bringing its unique touch to the taste profile.

 5. Arabica Coffee Producing Regions